 Posted in Uncategorized

-Tagged BioSand Filter, children, clean, community, donation, Drinking water, filter, foster parents, foundation, health, help, improve, raintree foundation, Thailand, water, Water treatment
+Tagged BioSand Filter, children, coffee, community, donation, Drinking water, education, filter, foster parents, foundation, health, help, helping, improve, nursery, raintree foundation, Thailand, volunteer

 Just right at the beginning of this week we were glad to have the team of the PCZ (Payap Christian Zone) with us in the mountains.
 The 14 interns, the pastor and our volunteer Micha had done a great job in planning and arranging a 3 day program in the Mae Hae children’s home.
 The first day was a full day at the local school with a lot of games, teaching, singing and for sure a lot of fun.
 The second day we removed a hut which was used to dry coffee bean and relocated it on another spot on the children’s home.
 That was perfect to demonstrate real team work and a great experience for everyone.
 The evenings were filled with songs, games, drama play and stories and we all had a good time together.
 It was awesome to show the children in the children’s home that other people also care about them and are dedicated to train and teach them and show them different games and songs and also share about their own lives.
 If you also want to know more about our projects please contact us through our webpage www.raintree-foundation.org